vega/vega-lite/site/docs/spec.md

 The `view` property of a single-view or [layer](layer.html) specification can define the background of the view with the following properties:

-{% include table.html props="cornerRadius,fill,fillOpacity,opacity,stroke,strokeCap,strokeDash,strokeDashOffset,strokeJoin,strokeMiterLimit,strokeOpacity,strokeWidth" source="ViewBackground" %}
+{% include table.html props="style,cornerRadius,fill,fillOpacity,opacity,stroke,strokeCap,strokeDash,strokeDashOffset,strokeJoin,strokeMiterLimit,strokeOpacity,strokeWidth" source="ViewBackground" %}

 ## Layered and Multi-view Specifications